 Gain real-world experience through our internship program.

 We believe effective communication requires an ability to apply theory in real-world contexts.
 That's why internships are incorporated directly into our degree program as a core requirement.
 To graduate with a communication degree, you must complete COMM 399 – Communication Internship.*

-If you need helping finding an internship, talk with the internship director, Prof. Rob Pocock, or stop by the Boerigter Center for Calling and Career in the DeWitt Center.
+If you need helping finding an internship, talk with the internship director, Prof. Rob Pocock, or visit the Boerigter Center for Calling and Career.
 We also have an Internship Search Process form you can use to track your search efforts.